Cold Laser Therapy

 What is Cold Laser Therapy?

 You may not know anything about this procedure.
 Cold laser therapy is still a newer discovery in the medical field.
-Because of this, there is not a lot of That’s alright, we have all the information you need to know.
+Because of this, there is not a lot of data available for everyone to review.
+That’s alright, we have all the information you need to know.

 Cold laser therapy is when your doctor uses a laser, about the size of a flashlight, to shine over your injured area.
 Once the light passes through your skin to reach the target area, it activates your intracellular metabolism, which is supposed to decrease pain, inflammation, and healing time.
 Differing wavelengths are used to treat deeper injuries.